AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ---

-+ *I want be able to add a recipe to the pre-determined collections.*
++ *I want to be able to add a recipe to the pre-determined collections.*

 Once the user has been directed to the upload page, the first option is to choose which catagories they would like their recipe to be added to: